shaloo/docs.arcana/docs/migration/main-auth-v1.0.4-migration.md

 Earlier, apps using `{{config.extra.arcana.wagmi_sdk_pkg_name}}` package v0.0.4 were **not** required to install the `{{config.extra.arcana.auth_sdk_pkg_name}}` package v1.0.3 but this has changed in the current release.

-Now Wagmi / RainbowKit Apps need to install both the packages and then as part of integrating with the {{config.extra.arcana.product_name}} product, first create `AuthProvider` using the {{config.extra.arcana.app_address}}.
+Now Wagmi / RainbowKit Apps need to install both the packages and then as part of integrating with the {{config.extra.arcana.sdk_name}}, first create `AuthProvider` using the {{config.extra.arcana.app_address}}.
 Then use the `AuthProvider` to create the `ArcanaConnector`.

 For details, see how to onboard users in Web3 apps using [[integrate-wagmi-app| Wagmi]] or [[integrate-rainbow-app| RainbowKit]] wallet connectors.